Redd-Cornea-AI/KOH-Smear-DSMIL/README.md

 # Automated Detection of Filamentous Fungal Keratitis Using KOH Smears with Dual-stream multiple instance learning DSMIL
+This algorithm is designed to detect filamentous fungal keratitis in potassium hydroxide (KOH) smears using multiple instance learning with self-supervised contrastive learning.
+The algorithm is trained on a dataset from Aravind Eye Hospital, Madurai, India.
+The dataset consists of 568 patients, with 51% positive for filamentous fungi.
+The algorithm achieves an AUC of 0.88 and an accuracy of 0.79 on the test set (15%).
+The algorithm is able to detect filamentous fungal keratitis with high accuracy and may potentially be used for automated interpretation of KOH smears.
+This algorithm is also able to generate heatmaps to visualize the areas of the slide that are most important for classification.

-This is the Pytorch implementation for the fungal keratitis detection algorithm on potassium hydroxide smears using multiple instance learning with self-supervised contrastive learning.
+This is a Pytorch implementation for the fungal keratitis detection algorithm on potassium hydroxide smears using multiple instance learning with self-supervised contrastive learning.
 Repository forked and edited from Bin Li et al. DSMIL-WSI [repository](https://github.com/binli123/dsmil-wsi) and paper [Dual-stream Multiple Instance Learning Network for Whole Slide Image Classification with Self-supervised Contrastive Learning](https://arxiv.org/abs/2011.08939).

 <!-- <div align="center">